DNA evidence helps solve 2019 arson case

 Strock says no one was injured, but investigators determined that the fire was intentionally set.

-Strock says that DNA was a match to 27-year-old Shawn R. Yarter.
+Strock says that DNA was a match to Shawn R. Yarter, 27.

 “So, Mr. Yarter does have a criminal history he was mandated to submit to providing his DNA.
 We utilized his DNA that was submitted to the databank and tied it to this crime.
 So, the evidence that we submitted to the crime lab and the work that the scientist did there really was instrumental in leading towards an arrest here.”